OskarKlintrot/myblog/_posts/2015-11-01-this-bind-call-arrow-functions.md

 console.log(unbound());
 {% endhighlight %}

-Produces the output `Hello, undefined` and not `Hello, world` as you might expect if you'r not used to Javascript (like me).
+Produces the output `Hello, undefined` and not `Hello, world` as you might expect if you're not used to Javascript (like me).
 However, as I said the corresponding code in Javascript produce the same result:
 {% highlight JavaScript %}
 var Greeter = (function () {
     function Greeter(message) {